What about our pets? Can they become infected?

 What safeguards are you taking?

 We have new rules in effect.
 We have sanitized our facility.
-Third, we have hand sanitizer available for use for our clients.
-Fourth, we have latex-free exam gloves available for all our clients, and we encourage you to wear a pair while you are here.
-Fifth, our waiting room is now closed.
+Third, we have latex-free exam gloves available for all our clients, and we encourage you to wear a pair to sign-in (or bring your own pen).
+Fourth, our waiting room is now closed.
 All our clients are signing-in outside the facility, and then waiting in their vehicles.
-We are asking our clients to leave a cell phone number so we may text them when it is their turn to come in.
-When the doctor is seeing the current patient, we will admit the next client for check-in, ensuring the minimum distance of six feet of separation is maintained for all our clients.
+We are asking our clients to leave a cell phone number so we may text them when it is their pet's turn.
+We will come collect your pet (dogs on leashes with a tight fitting collar, or cats in carriers).

 Beyond this, we have posted notices that ask all our clients to be mindful of their health.
 Anyone who comes to our clinic with a cough, will be asked to leave, and they will not be seen.
 If you are not well, do not come to the clinic.
 If you are not well, and your pet needs services, please contact a full-service veterinary hospital, explain your situation, and seek their advice about how to get services for your pet.
 Do not go directly to any veterinary hospital if you are not well.
 You risk shutting down the entire facility, and denying service to other pet's that may be in need of care.
 Always speak with a representative of the hospital, explain your symptoms, and ask their advice.